igor-franca/DVWA/attacks/BruteForce.md

 > Note: We have change the cokkies parameters security and PHPSESID.

 Once we find a different word length, just add the filter parameters to improve the data visualization.

+#### High level of complexity, attack all users, using Wfuzz:

+At this level, we receive a kind of cookie in the get response.
+The server waits for this same cookie in the url parameters to accept the next http request.
+So if we don't send this new valid parameter (user token) in the url, our request will not be accepted.
+To solve this problem, we can try to find the previously sent user_token, copy it and send it in the url parameter of the user token.

+> Note: We have change the cokkies parameters security and PHPSESID.

+To make to that, we need to use Burp Suite again.
+So, the step by step to solve the DVWA Brute Force in high level is:

+1. Use Burp Suite Communit Edition to intercept a request.
+2. Create a intruder to intercepted request.
+3. Go to positions introducer tab set "Choose attack type" to PitchFork (This attack use a multiple payloads, and itarates through all payloads simultaneusly) and add two payloads markers to password and user_token.
+4. Go to payload introducer tab and load a list to the first password payload, in the second payload set the payload type to recursive grep.
+5. Go to Resource Pool tab and create a new resource changing only the maximum concurrent requests to 1.
+6. Go to settings introducer tab and add "incorrect" in Grep Match, select the user_token value a in Grep Extract and click in Start at offset and End at the fixed length radio buttons, finaly in Redirections section set click in Always radio button.
+7. Click in Start attack.

+Following these steps, we can extract the user_token and replace the url parameter so that our requests are accepted by the server.